nathanrosspowell/presentations/src/markdown/beginner_guides/programmer_talk.md

 ---
 # Intro

-This will be more like a giant cheat sheet than a structured lesson.
-This should get some people up to speed on the words that programmers use, but maybe not everyone understands them.
+The information here should get some people up to speed on the words that programmers use all the time.

-Remember, sometime it is hard to know what kind of technical knowledge other people have when you work with lots of different people on a daily basis.

-The peered
+These slides will be more like a giant cheat sheet than a structured lesson.

+It's good to have a general idea of what these words and concepts mean, but don't stress about remembering all of it.

 ---
 class: center, middle
 # Easy

-The set of upcoming words are relatively easy to understand.
+The set of upcoming words are relatively easy to explain in a short sentence.
 If you have never heard of them before do _not_ worry!

-They are easy to comprehend.
+You are not going to become an expert, but you will be a bit more up to speed.

 ---
 .left-column[
   ### Easy
 ]
 .right-column[
+# Easy Topics
 * Memory
 * Variable
 * Function